 - The AIF Rulebook does not include legislative requirements which apply directly.
 You must familiarise yourself with these legislative requirements and comply with them.
 You are advised to procure appropriate legal and professional compliance advice to inform your decisions in this regard. - The AIF Rulebook does not include any of the matters of guidance which had been included in the draft AIF Handbook.
-However, you may continue to make use of the guidance set out within the draft AIF Handbook to inform your approach.
-Please note that nothing in the draft AIF Handbook supersedes a requirement in the AIF Rulebook. - In future guidance material will be published from time to time in the "Markets Update".
+Guidance material has been published in "Markets Update".